FinPress/finpress-develop/README.md

 npm run env:install
 ```

-Your WordPress site will be accessible at http://localhost:8889.
+Your FinPress site will be accessible at http://localhost:8889.
 You can see or change configurations in the `.env` file located at the root of the project directory.

 #### To watch for changes

-If you're making changes to WordPress core files, you should start the file watcher in order to build or copy the files as necessary:
+If you're making changes to FinPress core files, you should start the file watcher in order to build or copy the files as necessary:

 ```
 npm run dev